Faint knocking saves a life on sunken Chinese cruise ship

-JIANLI, China Amid the frenetic noise of a rescue operation and driving rain, a faint knocking was heard from within an upturned cruise ship on China's murky Yangtze River.
+JIANLI, China, June 4 Amid the frenetic noise of a rescue operation and driving rain, a faint knocking was heard from within an upturned cruise ship on China's murky Yangtze River.

 "There are people, there are people!" rescuers cried out.